 Where to find more information about phishing attacks

-For information on the latest Phishing attacks, techniques, and trends, you can read these entries on the Windows Security blog:
+For information on the latest phishing attacks, techniques, and trends, you can read these entries on the Microsoft Security blog:

 Send feedback about: